maurerbot/devgrants/open-grants/open-proposal-semantic-graph.md

 - An interface searching and referencing of node.
 - A means of adding/retrieving partitions of the RDF graph to to IPFS via IPLD.

+Stretch functionality is to support a naming service, (e.g. IPNS+ENS).

 ## Development Roadmap

 **NOTE:** Due to the size of the project, this roadmap is a bit "hand wavey" but covers the general work to be performed to get a working version of IPSG published.